 Based on the number of study sites and the percentage of mesohabitat area found in the study sites, we believe that there is a low level of uncertainty associated with the extrapolation from the study sites to the entire Yuba River.
-Except for pools in the Below Daguerre segment, at least 11 percent of the area of all mesohabitat types was located within the study sites.
-Both data from Professor Greg Pasternak and from this study suggest that there may be transmission losses (on the order of 10 percent) in the fall of dry years in the segment upstream of Daguerre Dam.
-There are two potential consequences to the transmission losses for the segment upstream of Daguerre Point Dam: 1) we may have underestimated the stage at the bottom of the sites for lower flows, which would result in an overestimate of velocities; and 2) additional releases would be needed from Englebright Dam in the fall of dry years to get the flow that would result in the amount of habitat predicted in this report in the segment upstream of Daguerre Point Dam.
+Except for pools in the Below Daguerra segment, at least 11 percent of the area of all mesohabitat types was located within the study sites.
+Both data from Professor Greg Pasternak and from this study suggests that there may be transmission losses (on the order of 10 percent) in the fall of dry years in the segment upstream of Daguerra Dam.
+There are two potential consequences to the transmission losses for the segment upstream of Daguerra Dam: 1) we may have underestimated the stage at the bottom of the sites for lower flows, which would result in an overestimate of velocities; and 2) additional releases are needed from Englebright Dam in the fall of dry years to get the amount of habitat predicted in this report in the segment upstream of Daguerra Dam.

-There is a greater level of uncertainty for the velocity predictions of the models for the Sucker Glide and Railroad sites than for the remaining sixteen sites, since we were unable to validate the velocity predictions for these sites.
-We believe that over or under-predicted velocities at all sites would have a minimal effect on the overall flow-habitat relationships, given the high correlation between measured and predicted velocities.
-Specifically, the effects of over-predicted velocities would be cancelled out by the effect of under-predicted velocities, given the lack of bias in velocity predictions.
+We believe that over or under-predicted velocities would have a minimal effect on the overall flow-habitat relationships, given the high correlation between measured and predicted velocities.
+Specifically, the effects of over-predicted velocities would be cancelled out by the effect of under-predicted velocities.
 The overall flow-habitat relationship is driven by the change in the distribution of depths and velocities with flow.
-The distribution of velocities would not be affected by over or under-predicted velocities because over-predicted velocities would have the opposite effect on the distribution of velocities as under-predicted velocities.
-Similarly, we believe that errors in bed bathymetry data, which would cause over-prediction or underprediction of depths, would have a minimal effect on the overall flow-habitat relationships.
-Specifically, the effects of over-predicted depths would be cancelled out by the effect of underpredicted depths.
+The distribution of velocities would have the opposite effect on the distribution of velocities because over-predicted velocities.
+Similarly, we believe that errors in bed bathymetry data, which would cause over-prediction or under-predicted of under-predicted depths, would have a minimal effect on the overall flow-habitat relationships.
+Specifically, the effects of over-predicted depths would be cancelled out by the effect of under-predicted depths.
+The overall flow-habitat relationship is driven by the change in the distribution of depths and velocities with flow.
+The distribution of depths would not be affected by over or under-predicted depths would be cancelled out by the effect of under-predicted depths.
 The overall flow-habitat relationship is driven by the change in the distribution of depths and velocities with flow.
 The distribution of depths would not be affected by over or under-predicted depths because over-predicted depths would have the opposite effect on the distribution of depths as under-predicted depths.